 Lauinger Library has been a Federal Depository Library since 1969.
-This federal program, administered by the Government Printing Office, allows libraries to obtain federal government publications while agreeing to maintain the collection and provide public access and information services.
-Check the library use policies and hours for information on physical access in the library.
-Persons with disabilities can make arrangements to use equipment through the Academic Resources Center.
+This federal program, administered by the Government Publishing Office, allows libraries to obtain federal government publications while agreeing to maintain the collection and provide public access and information services.

 United States Government publications can be located using normal tools such as library catalogs, specialized databases and web browsers.
 Listed below are common finding aids for general and popular publications of the United States.
 Finding publications specific to Congress, the Judiciary and the Executive agencies are detailed on separate pages.

 ProQuest Congressional is the primary source for electronic government documents such as hearings, committee prints, CRS reports, legislative histories, the Congressional Record, federal regulations, and the U.S. Congressional Serial Set.
 Many documents are in full text and cover the years 1789 to the present; others are citations that are available in full text in print or microform in the library.

 One of the premier sources for legal and political information.
 Full-text law journals are a major part of the database, but HeinOnline also includes deep historical collections of U.S. federal government documents.

 Titles digitized include the Congressional Record, the Federal Register, bills and public laws in the Statutes at Large, the United States Code, the Code of Federal Regulations, selected legislative histories, Supreme Court documents, Presidential documents, and more.
 Search the Sources of Compiled Legislative History database by Public Law or Bill number, from the 37th to the 107th Congress.
 The U.S. Federal Legislative History Title Collection has full text legislative histories on significant legislation in banking, civil rights, labor, digital rights, the USA PATRIOT act, and other selected laws.